TaylanUB/scheme-bytestructures/README.md

     ;; union.y = 42;
     (bytestructure-set! union 'y 42)

-Union descriptors also offer an assignment procedure for convenience, which accepts a two-element list where the first element is the key and the second the value.
+Union descriptors are normally meant for indexing through, but also allow direct assignment.
+The value provided for assignment must be a two-element list, whose first element names the field whose descriptor should be used for the assignment, and the second element provides the value to be actually assigned.

     ;; union.y = 42;
     (bytestructure-set! union '(y 42))

-This isn't really shorter than the normal way of doing it, but it's supported anyway.
-(See the documentation of `bytestructure` for the main reason.)
+*Rationale:* This syntax isn't shorter than the normal way of assigning a value into the union, but is supported for reasons that should become apparent after reading the specification of the `bytestructure` constructor procedure.

-You may also provide a bytevector, in which case its contents will simply be copied into your bytestructure; as many bytes as the size of your union descriptor, i.e. the size of the biggest field.
+One may also provide a bytevector, in which case as many bytes as the size of the bytestructure will be copied into it.

-    ;; Value of the y field will depend on endianness.
+    ;; The value of the y field will depend on endianness.
+    ;; Only the first 2 bytes from the bytevector will be copied.
-    (bytestructure-set! union #u8(0 1 2 3 4))  ;2 bytes copied
+    (bytestructure-set! union #u8(0 1 2 3 4))

+These assignment semantics may not be used with the macro API.

-Like vectors and structs, unions don't accept dynamic descriptors as field descriptors, because they calculate their total size eagerly.
+Union descriptors don't accept dynamic descriptors as field descriptors, because they calculate their total size eagerly.

-- `(bs:pointer content-descriptor)` *procedure*
+- `(bs:pointer descriptor)` *procedure*

-*(Only available on Guile so far.)*

-This returns a descriptor for a pointer value as in C.  I.e. the bytevector with which you use this descriptor will be expected to hold a pointer-sized numeric value, a memory address.  `Content-descriptor` is the descriptor for the bytes at the memory address pointed to.
+Returns a descriptor for pointers, also called a *pointer descriptor*, with the *content descriptor* `descriptor`.
+Such a descriptor indicates that the bytes in a given bytevector are to be interpreted as a memory address.
+The content descriptor is the descriptor for the bytes found at that memory address.

     ;; uint8_t *ptr = 0xdeadbeef;
     (define ptr (bytestructure (bs:pointer uint8) #xdeadbeef))

-For the `content-descriptor`, a promise is accepted as well, which should evaluate to a descriptor when forced.
-This helps when creating self-referencing descriptors:
+As a special case, the `descriptor` argument may be a promise, which must evaluate to a descriptor when forced.
+This is to allow creating self-referencing descriptors:

     ;; typedef struct linked_uint8_list_s {